zerospiel/docs/docs/quickstart_1_k0rdent_prerequisites.md

 Switched to context "kind-hmc-management-local".
 ```

-You can see that everything is in place:
+Once you see this output, you can confirm the cluster is running by issuing a kubectl command:

 ```shell
 kubectl get pods --all-namespaces